raisimTech/raisimLib/docs/sections/LoggingSystem.rst

 - DRSISNAN(val)
 - DRSISNAN_MSG(val, msg)

-These are ignored if the ``-DRSDEBUG`` flag is not set (and because you modified your cmake as above, the flag is set only in the debug mode).
+These are ignored if the build type is not debug.